 Skip to content

-And what level is my computer at, which one can it run?
+And what level is my computer at?
+Which one can it run?

 There is a Hardware Configuration and Model Size Reference Table at the bottom of this article.

-• Small Models vs. Large Models:
+• Small models vs. large models:

 What Kind of Hardware Do I Need to Run a Local Model?

-• Core Requirement: Video Memory (VRAM)
+• Core Requirement: Video RAM (VRAM)

 • Second Most Important: System Memory (RAM)